 The plants that made the list had one (or more) of four aphrodisiac attributes: suggestion, heat, hormones, or health.

-A plant is psychologically suggestive because of scent or shape.
+A plant is psychologically suggestive because of its scent or shape.
 Sometimes, just thinking that something is an aphrodisiac is enough to make it work as one.
 If it looks like a duck and walks like a duck…

 The classic example is the banana.
 Good for you, and also good for a bit of sophomoric humor.
 The banana looks the part, so your mind can’t help but go there.
 Other suggestive plants include asparagus (shape), ginseng (shape), almonds (scent), and carrots (shape), to name a few.